d4wae89d498/oc2c/readme.md

 ## Project Overview

-`oc2c` takes a subset of Objective‑C syntax (interfaces, implementations, method calls, etc.) and “desugars” it directly into equivalent C code.
+`oc2c` takes a subset of Objective‑C syntax (interfaces, implementations, method calls, etc.) and “desugars” it directly into equivalent C code and can emit `libobjc` calls using a flag.
 All other C constructs are treated as opaque “raw” nodes and passed through unchanged—no full C grammar parsing is attempted.
 This lightweight, **partial transpiler** approach keeps the binary small and the bootstrap process straightforward.

 ---